GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

    - Example: Subject: Feedback Request, Dear Ms. Lee, [body], Regards, Sam.

 3. **Write Clearly**: Use simple, polite language for the body.
-   - Example: “Could you share feedback on my report by Friday?”
+   - Example: "Could you share feedback on my report by Friday?"

 4. **Proofread**: Check for errors and tone.
-   - Example: Fix “plese” to “please” and ensure it’s polite.
+   - Example: Fix "plese" to "please" and ensure it's polite.

 5. **Send and Follow Up**: Send the email and check for replies later.
    - Example: Send via Gmail and check for a response tomorrow.